-Providing Small Group Occupational Therapy Services for Children.
+Providing Small Group Occupational Therapy for Children and Teens.

 Areas of Practice